octoprox/octoprox/docs/getting-started.md

 ## Quick Start with Docker (Recommended)

-The fastest way to get Octoprox running is using the pre-built Docker image from GitHub Container Registry:
+The fastest way to get Octoprox running is with the pre-built Docker image from GitHub Container Registry.
+You can run a **single standalone instance** or a **multi-instance cluster** behind HAProxy — pick whichever fits.

+### Standalone (single instance)

 ```bash
 # Download the docker-compose file